 As voice becoming increasingly important and adopted by the masses, it is an important tool for marketers like us to deliver the best brand experience possible for customers – by assisting them.

-Voice search is all about assisting a customer through every moment.
+Voice search is all about assisting a customer at every moment.
 By helping customers every step of the way in a mobile-first world – each touchpoint helps to build customer loyalty, brand value, and ultimately a positive brand experience.
 Google data suggests that 89% of people are likely to recommend a brand after a positive brand experience on mobile!

 We believe that we are at the precipice of a revolution: mass adoption of voice search technology that will enhance our lives, and that of our audience.
 We are at the precipice of a shift in how we market to customers – through assistive technology like Google Assistant, and Microsoft’s Cortana, Apple’s SIRI, Amazon’s Alexa – and it will lead to a global shift in how we use technology and, ultimately, to deliver amazing brand experiences.